By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Verdict

-The Organica is the strongest eco-certified cooling hybrid in Amerisleep's lineup—at promotional pricing, it is also one of the best-value certified organic mattresses available.
+The Organica is the strongest eco-certified cooling hybrid in Amerisleep's lineup, at promotional pricing, it is also one of the best-value certified organic mattresses available.

 The trade-off is motion isolation: 7.8/10 is a real limitation for couples where one partner is a restless sleeper.
-Talalay latex is inherently bouncy, and that bounce transfers partner movement more noticeably than any foam alternative at this price.
+Talalay latex is inherently bouncy, and that bounce transfers partner movement more noticeably than foam alternatives at this price.
 If motion isolation is the primary concern, the Amerisleep AS3 is a better fit.
 If cooling and organic certification are the primary concerns, the Organica delivers on both more convincingly than any other model in the lineup.

-Amerisleep Organica — GOLS + GOTS + GREENGUARD Gold.
+Amerisleep Organica, GOLS + GOTS + GREENGUARD Gold.
 9.4/10 Cooling. $1,539 Queen.

 Natural Talalay latex hybrid.
 Organic cotton + wool.
 Pocket coils.
 20-year warranty.
 100-night trial.
 Made in USA.

-★ #1 Mattress 2026 Get Saatva Classic — 365-Night Trial →
+★ #1 Mattress 2026 Amerisleep — $300 Off + 100-Night Trial →